curtisullerich/wedding/travel.md

 While traveling by car is likely the most convenient option for getting around the Bay Area, there are some public transportation options for other explorations.
 ###### Uber & Lyft
-Lyft tends to be our app-of-choice as it’s usually cheaper than Uber and we earn 10x points with Meishan’s Chase credit card, but we've heard that Uber offers deals with American Express credit cards.
+Lyft tends to be our app of choice when we have to use a ridesharing service as it’s usually cheaper than Uber and tends to have better ethics as a company.
 ##### South Bay
 ###### VTA
 > VTA (Santa Clara Valley Transportation Authority) offers bus and light rail services throughout the South Bay.